 The preparation of financial statements often requires the selection of specific accounting methods and policies from several acceptable alternatives.
 Further, significant estimates and judgments may be required in selecting and applying those methods and policies in the recognition of the assets and liabilities in our consolidated balance sheet, the revenues and expenses in our consolidated statement of operations and the information that is contained in our significant accounting policies and notes to the consolidated financial statements.
-Management bases its estimates and judgments on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
+We make our estimates and judgments on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates and judgments under different assumptions or conditions.

 We believe that the following are some of the more critical judgment areas in the application of our accounting policies that affect our financial condition and results of operation.
+We do not have significant change in accounting estimates during the year.